collaborativebioinformatics/expressed-variant-impact/README.md

 [Workflow](img/ctat_workflow.png)

+# How to use the pipeline

+## Input

+A RNA-seq fastq file.

 We encoded the pipeline using Workflow Description Language (WDL) that was tested on an outside platform for fidelity, and it and ran without significant problems.
 Each fastq took about two hours, including data loading.
 The WDL implementation was then moved to DNA Nexus, and an app was created with: